Tracking everything isn't personalisation, it's invasive and creepy. Discover where to draw the line between helpful personalisation and surveillance.

 Following users across sites, building profiles, and sharing data without explicit permission crosses the line from helpful to invasive.

-Using behaviour to guess health conditions, financial status, or personal circumstances without user knowledge is surveillance, not personalisation.
+Using behaviour to guess health conditions, financial status, or personal circumstances without user knowledge is surveillance.

 Showing different prices, hiding options, or manipulating content based on predicted vulnerability is exploitation, not service.